What is Lit San Leandro?

 In the March 14, 2012 edition of the Wall Street Journal, Lit San Leandro is discussed and promoted.
 Read whole article here.

-Businesses interested in learning more about the Lit San Leandro system can visit www.litsanleandro.com or contact San Leandro Dark Fiber directly at email@example.com or by calling Crystal Galvan at (510) 347-2621.
+Businesses interested in learning more about the Lit San Leandro system can visit www.litsanleandro.com or contact Lit San Leandro directly at email@example.com.
 For more information on relocating to San Leandro, businesses can contact Jeff Kay at firstname.lastname@example.org or (510) 577-3319.

 Informational brochure on Lit San Leandro